EU, US, UK to exclude some Russian banks from SWIFT | DW | 26.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-European Commission President Ursula von der Leyen says the EU and its Western allies have agreed to impose new sanctions over Russia's invasion of Ukraine.
+European Commission President Ursula von der Leyen says the move aims to harm Russia's ability to finance its war in Ukraine.

 Germany and its Western allies agreed Saturday to cut "selected" Russian banks out of the SWIFT global payment system.